JasonDeacutis/JasonDeacutis.github.io/index.md

 		{% include figure.html content=c footer=f style="max-width:485px" footerStyle="max-width:80%" %}
 	</div>
 </div>
+Ultimately the goal was to fully automate this process to work for all art on screen, but developing the automation proved to be time consuming and I never got around to finishing it.

 # 3D Art
 While I'm not technically an artist, I like to dabble in it when I can.